Vegan Gingerbread Cookies

 If you want your gingerbread cookies to look like mine, here’s how I did it:

-- I added it to a frosting bottle and used a fine, round tip (see my Amazon recommendations for this recipe).
+2. I added it to a frosting bottle and a fine, round tip (Wilton #3).

-- If you don’t want to use a toothpick, just pull the frosting tip away from the decorated cookie very slowly.
-This frosting is very forgiving — if you end up with a trail of frosting off of an eye, simply use your finger or some other utensil to wipe it off.
+4. If you don’t use a toothpick, pull the tip up away from the cookie very slowly.
+This frosting is very forgiving — if you end up with a trail of frosting, simply use your finger or some other utensil to wipe it off.

-- To make the cute scallops for the arms and legs, I faced the cookie’s arm towards me, and simply made the shape of a W with an extra dip (sometimes two if there is room).
-Then I turned the cookie and faced the leg towards me.
-Add another W there with an additional dip or two.
-Then turn the cookie so the other leg is facing me.
-Add the same “W” figure.
-Then turn the cookie so the final arm is facing me and did the same.
+5. To make the cute scallops for the arms and legs: Face the cookie’s arm towards you, and make the shape of a W with an extra dip (sometimes two if there is room).
+Turn the cookie with the leg towards you.
+Add another W with an additional dip or two.
+Repeat with the other side.

-- For a skirt vs. pants, simply continue with the “W” pattern all across the top of the legs.
+6. For a skirt vs. pants, make the “W” pattern across the top of the legs.

 More Christmas Cookies